Agogee – Sales training

 A. Logistics is Treated as a Commodity

-On a 1,000-mile lane, that looks like a $200 gap.
-But what rarely gets calculated is the cost of one late shipment.
-If that delay causes a missed retail delivery window, the shipper could face chargebacks of 3% to 10% of the invoice value.
-On a $50,000 shipment, that’s up to $5,000 lost, far more than the $200 savings.
+If your rate is $2.35 per mile and another broker quotes $2.15, the $0.20 gap becomes the focus.
+On a 1,000-mile lane, that looks like a $200 savings.
+But that comparison often ignores the cost of failure.
+If a late shipment causes a missed retail delivery window, the shipper could face chargebacks of 3% to 10% of invoice value.
+On a $50,000 shipment, that can mean up to $5,000 lost, which is far more than the $200 saved.

-Freight sales move fast.
-Brokers make dozens of cold calls a day.
-Many of those calls end in under two minutes.
-The most common responses are “We already have a carrier,” “Just email me,” or “Your rate is too high.”
+Freight sales move quickly, and buyers filter just as fast.
+Brokers may make dozens of cold calls a day, and many calls end in under two minutes.
+Common responses like “We already have a carrier,” “Just email me,” or “Your rate is too high” show up constantly.

-Because freight is price-sensitive, buyers often request multiple quotes for the same lane.
-A shipper might collect three to five rate options before booking a load.
-That creates instant comparison and puts pressure on margin.
-If you don’t control the conversation, you get dragged into a race to the bottom.
+Because logistics is price-sensitive, buyers often collect multiple quotes for the same lane.
+A shipper may compare three to five rate options before booking.
+That creates instant price pressure and makes it easy for reps to get pulled into a race to the bottom.

-You should see this clearly.
-High call volume requires tighter talk tracks and faster positioning.
-You cannot improvise your way through 50 price objections a week.
+The lesson is not that price is the only thing that matters.
+It is that high call volume demands tighter talk tracks and faster positioning.
+You cannot improvise through 50 price objections a week and expect consistent outcomes.

 C. Reliability vs Price War

-Elite reps don’t defend price.
-They sell risk reduction.
-They ask about missed pickups, detention fees, damage claims, and customer penalties.
-They move the conversation from “What’s your rate?” to “What does failure cost you?”
+Strong reps shift the conversation from rate to risk.
+They ask about missed pickups, detention fees, damage claims, chargebacks, and service failures.
+That changes the frame from “What’s your rate?” to “What does a bad outcome cost you?”

-Here’s a practical example.
-If a shipper saves $300 per load by choosing the cheapest option, that sounds smart.
-But if one out of ten shipments requires $1,500 in expediting fees due to a late truck, the savings disappear.
-Over time, unreliable service becomes more expensive than a higher upfront rate.
+For example, saving $300 per load sounds smart at first.
+But if one out of ten shipments creates $1,500 in expediting fees because of a late truck, the savings disappear.
+Over time, inconsistent service becomes more expensive than a higher upfront rate.

 If you sell freight, you will hear the same pushbacks every week.
 The difference between average reps and top performers isn’t luck.
 It’s how they handle these moments under pressure.
 Below are the five most common logistics sales objections and how to respond without sounding defensive.